 5. CONCLUSION

 Results of the indirect comparison of dinutuximab beta and naxitamab were in favour of the former.
-Dinutuximab beta significantly increased overall response rate (ORR OR=1.97, 95% CI: 1.02 to 3.80, p=0.044) and significantly extended progression-free survival time (PFS HR=0.47, 95% CI: 0.26 to 0.87, p=0.015) compared to treatment with naxitamab.
+Despite limitations, dinutuximab beta significantly increased overall response rate (ORR OR=1.97, 95% CI: 1.02 to 3.80, p=0.044) and significantly extended progression-free survival time (PFS HR=0.47, 95% CI: 0.26 to 0.87, p=0.015) compared to treatment with naxitamab.

 Author Contributions: HL - conceptualization, oversight, writing, data interpretation final approval of the article.
 PH - conducting an indirect comparison, data analysis and interpretation, writing the article; AW oversight of methodology and data analysis, manuscript writing, editing and approval; KŚ – conducting a systematic review, data analysis and interpretation, writing the article, PK - conducting a systematic review and writing the article.
 NS, STM and TE: provision of preclinical evidence for the concept and editing of manuscript; DVC, AG, AC, JA, IY, SA, JG, TE, R, CM: provision of clinical data.

+Funding: This research received no external funding

+The project INT0100016 "Telemedical Integrated German-Polish Children's Cancer Centre in the Euroregion Pomerania 2.0 - Use and Research of Innovative Technologies" (Temicare 2.0) is co-financed by the cooperation program Interreg VIA Mecklenburg-Western Pomerania/Brandenburg/Poland 2021-2027, which is co-financed by funds of the European Union (European Regional Development Fund)".

+Funding for data extraction and editorial assistance was provided by Recordati UK Ltd).
+Open Access was funded by Recordati Rare Diseases.
+Recordati Netherlands B.V. has marketing authorization for dinutuximab beta in Europe.

-Funding: Institutional Review Board Statement:.
+Institutional Review Board Statement:.

 Informed Consent Statement: not applicable.

-Conflicts of Interest:.HL, AW, KŚ, PK and PH have acted as consultant and participated in advisory boards organised by EUSA Pharma/Recordati Rare Diseases.
+Conflicts of Interest: HL, AW, KŚ, PK and PH have acted as consultant and participated in advisory boards organised by EUSA Pharma/Recordati Rare Diseases.
 JG has been member of a DMC for a trial sponsored by YmAbs Therapeutics, and has had previous consulting/advisory board roles for EUSA Pharma, YmAbs Therapeutics, Celgene, Norgine and Abbvie.
 All other authors do not declare a conflict of interest.

 References